Welcome to the Artist Toolbox

 Social Media Package

 Sign up for the exclusive Social Media Package for performers for extra promotion of your show.
-Full details and sign up form HERE
+Full details and sign up form will be provided in early 2019

 We recommend that you 'like' and 'follow' the official Prague Fringe page (www.facebook.com/praguefringefestival) and get networking!
 You can also join the Prague Fringe Artists and Producers group to connect with other performers.

-Connect with the Fringe and other performers by tweeting us at @praguefringe and using the hashtag #praguefringe18
+Connect with the Fringe and other performers by tweeting us at @praguefringe and using the hashtag #praguefringe19

 We work with all of the major Embassies to promote the festival.
 We alert specific embassies if shows from their country are part of the programme and invite Ambassadors to performances.
 You can contact your own embassy to reinforce the message.
 A list of contract details for most embassies in Prague can be found here: http://www.myczechrepublic.com/embassy_visa/